seud0nym/tch-gui-unhide/utilities/README.md

- -e             Save the current environment into the VARIANT-SERIAL-VERSION-env file -l             Write log messages to stderr as well as the system log -o             Save the overlay content into the VARIANT-SERIAL-VERSION-overlay-files-backup.tgz file -v             Verbose mode
+ -e             Save the current environment into the VARIANT-SERIAL-VERSION-env file -l             Write log messages to stderr as well as the system log -o             Save the overlay content into the VARIANT-SERIAL-VERSION-overlay-files-backup.tgz file -s             Skip recalculation of the checksum of the backed-up partition, and just save the checksum
+                  calculated to determine if the image has changed.
+ -v             Verbose mode
  -y             Bypass confirmation prompt (answers 'y') -C             Adds or removes the scheduled daily backup cron job